Did you know that YouTube is the world’s 2nd largest search engine?

 This means you should remain consistent in creating videos.
 Aim to create on a regular schedule, whether that’s once a week or once a month.

-HOT TIP: EditMate’s Video Editing Service packs can help you create videos on a regular schedule.
+HOT TIP: EditMate’s Annual Packages can help you create videos on a regular schedule.

-Like Google, YouTube is a long-term game that focuses on building a sustainable audience group that will consume all of your content and helps you grow.
+Like Google, YouTube is a long-term game that focuses on building a sustainable audience group that will consume all of your content and help you grow.

 For YouTube success, the focus is and will continue to be engagement.